-In the old days black and white photography was done with Ilford or Kodak black and white film.
-Today it is done with any color digital camera and turned into B&W via Adobe Photoshop.
-You can also use nik Color Efex Pro software or channel mixer in recent versions of Adobe Photoshop (version 6 onward).
-Do not set your color camera to take B&W; take in color and convert yourself in appropriate software.
-The only time you might want to have your camera do the black and white shot directly would be to use a MegaVision dedicated black and white digital camera.
 I took thousands of black and white photographs, with a Leica, Hasselblad, 4x5 Linhof, and 8x10 Linhof.
 Digital photography is not better, or worse, it is just easier.
 And you can get far more range of effects.
 B&W film limits your creative potential because B&W paper could only reproduce a limited range of tones.
 With digital imaging software you can express yourself in B&W much more than you ever could in film.
 Besides, companies such as Ilford and Kodak are both shrinking, dropping their B&W film production and eventually stopping producing B&W photo paper for the darkroom (not quite yet, but gradually there won’t be many darkroom papers and chemicals available).
 Today it’s not just B&W photography that counts, it’s black-and-white printingIf you do serious black and white digital photography you need to control your own printing.
 We will be covering this on www.FineArtGicleePrinters.org.
 Basically most color inkjet printers erroneously tint black-and-white either yucky magenta or ugly greenish.
 Both HP and Epson printers had these deficiencies in past years.
 Yes, you can eventually achieve a neutral print, but it's headaches for weeks trying.
 The multi-black inks from Epson helped in 2006, but not as much as advertisements claim.
 Because of this many people opt for Jon Cone's Piezography or black ink from BWGuys.
-But today in 2008, the newer printers from HP such as the Z3100 are much improved in their ability to produce black-and-white digital photographs, as are the Epson 7880 and Canon iPF9100.
 There are all kinds of special RIP software and special inks for black and white fine art photography.
 One is R9 Corporation, PixelPixasso RIP.
 RIP = Raster Image Processor software, that controls an inkjet printer in a more sophisticated manner than the basic printer driver software.
 Another optin is Lyson’s quad black inkset.
 ColorSpan also makes a quad black ink.

 Black and white inkjet prints from Noritsu kioskThe photographs here were taken with the dedicated MegaVision B&W medium format back.
 You can read about this system in our downloads.
+But for doing black and white digital photography in 2009 we are moving more to BetterLight (large format) and to Phase One (medium format).

-Most recently updated March 7, 2008.
-First posted June 20, 2006 |
+Most recently updated March 9, 2009. |

 |